NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Effect_ Guidance Immunity.md

-Granted when someone uses [[Guidance|Guidance]] on you, rendering you immune to the effect of the spell for the duration.
+Granted when someone uses [[Spells/Guidance|Guidance]] on you, rendering you immune to the effect of the spell for the duration.

 *Source: Pathfinder Player Core*
 *ORC*